common-workflow-language/cwl-v1.2/concepts.md

 ```
 inputs:
   workflow_input01: string
   workflow_input02:     # we use the longer way
-    type: File       # because we want to specify the format too
+    type: File          # because we want to specify the "format" too
     format: http://edamontology.org/format_2572
+  workflow_input03: {}  # back to the short form as this entry
+                        # uses the default of no "type" just like the prior
+                        # examples
 ```

 Note: The `map<…>` version is optional, the verbose option #1 is always allowed, but for presentation reasons option 3 and 2 may be preferred by human readers.

-Another explanation, aimed at implementors, is in the [Schema Salad specification](SchemaSalad.html#Identifier_maps).
+The normative explanation for these variations, aimed at implementors, is in the [Schema Salad specification](SchemaSalad.html#Identifier_maps).

 ## Identifiers